prtm1908/Streamer-Mode-Plus-Extension/README.md

 1. Install and activate the extension
 2. Open any `.env` file
 3. Start your streaming software (OBS, etc.)
-4. The extension will automatically detect it and mask your `.env` values
+4. The extension will automatically detect it and mask detected secrets in your files
-5. Use the status bar button (eye icon) to open the menu and optionally enable “Hide all environment variables”
+5. Use the status bar button (eye icon) to open the menu and optionally enable "Hide all environment variables" for complete .env masking

 ## Development